 To use these features, you should have a Microsoft account.

 Memory can’t be free, especially memory for business goals, as you will need much more of it.

 There are well-known cloud-based data warehouses: Google Drive, OneDrive, DropBox.
 These are low-priced.

 A team leader will be able to create corporate drives and add anybody to a team concerning specific projects.
 Team members can work with this or just learn how to store documents there.
 Team Drive differs from My Drive in terms of access limits, cloud storage capacity and rules for keeping files.
 Even if an employee quits the company and takes their laptop, the files will be saved.

 With Dropbox for Teams you will be able to share content with your team, invite new members to work with files that are kept within specific folders and limit their access and the ability to change anything.

-OneDrive is not new for those who work with Microsoft products.
+OneDrive is not new to those who work with Microsoft products.
 It’s pretty comfortable to use, as you always have access to its storage from your desktop.
 If you need this for cooperative work, you will be able to share documents with your team, enjoying fast load speeds and rely on solid protection for your data.

 All these services are available on the web, Android and iOS.
 You can download software versions of the services as well.

-Remote work from home is not easy and most bosses – I’m sure – will nod their heads in agreement.
+Remote work from home is not easy, and I’m sure most bosses will nod their heads in agreement.